History of Luton Town F.C. (1970–present): Non-League football (2009–2014)

-In the 2013–2014 season, under the experienced management of Still, Luton confirmed their return to The Football League by winning the Conference Premier title with three games to spare, breaking a number of club and Conference records in the process.
+In the 2013–2014 season, under the experienced management of Still, Luton confirmed their return to The Football League by winning the Conference Premier title with three games to spare, breaking several club and Conference records in the process.
 The club's success meant that some matches were played in front of the largest number of home supporters for two decades.

 Return to the Football League (2014–present)

 Before the start of the 2014–2015 season, top scorer Andre Gray left to join Championship side Brentford for a fee of £600,000; one of the highest fees the club had received in a number of years.
 Manager John Still spent little of the windfall and, despite keeping pace with the League Two leaders for much of the campaign, the club fell one place short of a play-off position upon their return to the Football League.

 In the summer of 2015, the club's owners confirmed their intention to begin a fresh chapter in Luton Town's history by moving away from Kenilworth Road and building a new 17,500 capacity stadium by the beginning of the 2020–21 season at the derelict Power Court area of Luton town centre.

 Still was sacked in December 2015 with Luton 17th in League Two during the 2015–2016 season.
 He was replaced by Welsh manager Nathan Jones, who had been first-team coach at Championship club Brighton & Hove Albion.
 Luton finished 11th in the 2015–16 table.

 In Jones' first full season, Luton spent only one week outside the top seven positions, while he also led the club to the semi-final of the EFL Trophy.
 Luton finished the 2016–17 season in fourth place, but were beaten 6–5 on aggregate by Blackpool in the play-off semi-final.

 The summer of 2017 saw the club move into new training facilities, which had received heavy investment.
 Meanwhile, Chairman Nick Owen stepped down after nine years, stating that he felt "unable to dedicate the time and effort that... the role now deserves".

+The 2017–18 and 2018–19 seasons saw Luton achieve back-to-back promotions from League Two to the Championship, including being 2018-19 League One champions.
+(2018–19).

+Luton achieved promotion to the Premier League the end of the 2022–23 Championship season through the play-off final on penalties against Coventry City.

+In the 2023-24 Premier League Season Luton were relegated back to the championship after finishing in 18th.